systemdevs/webtask-contact-form/README.md

 - `MAIL_TO`: is the email address where you want to receive the submitted contact messages.
 - `RECAPTCHA_URL`: is the URL against the captcha challenge will be validated (ussualy <https://www.google.com/recaptcha/api/siteverify>).
 - `RECAPTCHA_SECRET`: is the app secret obtained from [reCaptcha](https://www.google.com/recaptcha/intro/index.html).

+## Usage
+Now that our webtask is deployed, please review the [webtask's docs](https://webtask.io/docs/101) for more info on how to execute it.

+You may also check the `examples` folder for a client-side example form.